This very popular programme prepares you for the International Coaching Federation’s Associate Certified Coach (ACC) credential.

-Format: A series of four, 2-day modules, with 3 group coach mentoring webinars plus 3 hours of one-to-one support.
+Format: A series of five, 2-day modules, with 3 group coach mentoring webinars plus 3 hours of one-to-one support.

-Delivery options: The open programme is held twice a year (Autumn 2021 and Spring 2022 will be entirely virtual; also available on an in-house basis).
+Delivery options: The open programme is held twice a year (Spring 2022 will be entirely virtual; also available on an in-house basis).

 Rosanne Bernard PCC is an experienced coach, trainer and facilitator with substantial experience gained across the public, private and VCSE sectors.
 She has many years’ experience coaching managers within organisations at all levels and also delivers coach training programmes, such as our ICF Certified Coach Training Programme and our non-accredited training programmes on coaching skills for line managers.

 One of our most experienced and popular trainers, Rosanne is particularly well qualified to deliver this programme, having been through it herself.
 Rosanne delivers all of the programme modules.

 Elizabeth Crosse MCC runs the one-to-one and group coach mentoring sessions, and leads the skills benchmarking exercise during Module 4.